SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Introduction

 In this paper, we pursue a fundamentally different structural route that overcomes the limitations of both local-nonlinearity enhancements and solver-dependent approaches.
 Since ReLU-ICNNs are strictly LP value-function networks, a natural question arises: \emph{Can we elevate the architecture to a richer convex optimization class while strictly preserving both the transparent optimization interpretation and rapid forward inference?} Among mathematical programming extensions beyond LP, Second-Order Cone Programming (SOCP) emerges as the most rigorous and natural candidate.
 It elegantly unifies quadratic curvature and norm-based geometry, which together cover a vast class of smooth and structured convex objectives.
 Motivated by this, we propose the SOC-ICNN, which augments the polyhedral ReLU backbone with two explicit geometric primitives: (1) \textbf{quadratic branch} to inject positive semi-definite (PSD) curvature: \(\frac{\alpha}{2}\|B\bm{x}+\bm{e}\|_2^2\).
 (2) \textbf{conic branch} to capture Euclidean norm geometry: \(\lambda\|A\bm{x}+\bm{d}\|_2\).

 Because both primitives are convex, their non-negative linear combination strictly preserves convexity.
 Crucially, each primitive admits a SOCP epigraph lift.
 Consequently, the entire forward pass of the network can be mathematically formulated as the optimal value of a finite-dimensional SOCP.
 The proposed SOC-ICNN therefore constitutes an architectural upgrade from LP to SOCP, simultaneously breaking the parameter-inefficient CPWL bottleneck and retaining a rigorous optimization-theoretic interpretation.

-The primary contributions of this paper are twofold: \begin{enumerate} \item \textbf{Architectural generalization:} We propose SOC-ICNN, systematically elevating the underlying mathematical structure of ICNNs from LP to SOCP value functions by explicitly injecting curvature and conic geometric primitives. \item \textbf{Theoretical guarantees:} We formally prove that the SOC-ICNN strictly expands the representational function class of classical ReLU-ICNNs, doing so without increasing the asymptotic order of forward-pass computational complexity. \end{enumerate}
+The primary contributions of this paper are twofold: \begin{enumerate} \item \textbf{Architectural generalization:} We propose SOC-ICNN, systematically elevating the underlying mathematical structure of ICNNs from LP to SOCP value functions by explicitly injecting curvature and conic geometric primitives, with the same lifting principle extending naturally to convolutional and finite-horizon recurrent architectures. \item \textbf{Theoretical guarantees:} We formally prove that the SOC-ICNN strictly expands the representational function class of classical ReLU-ICNNs, doing so without increasing the asymptotic order of forward-pass computational complexity. \end{enumerate}

-The remainder of this paper is organized as follows: Section~\ref{sec:related} reviews related work.
-Section~\ref{sec:method} details the architectural design of the proposed SOC-ICNN.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:method} details the architectural design of SOC-ICNN.
 Section~\ref{sec:theory} provides a rigorous theoretical analysis.
-Finally, Section~\ref{sec:exp} presents extensive empirical evaluations, followed by conclusions in Section~\ref{sec:conclusion}.
+Section~\ref{sec:exp} presents empirical evaluations, followed by conclusions in Section~\ref{sec:conclusion}.
+The appendix provides complete proofs, full experimental results, and additional convolutional and finite-horizon recurrent SOC-ICNN extensions with downstream tests.